Table of contents

 As a small business owner in the Pine Tree State, we know you want to stay on top of recent increases to Maine’s minimum wage, and that’s why we put together this quick guide as a starting point.

-The minimum wage in Maine is $12.15 per hour, which is $4.90 more than the federal minimum wage of $7.25.
-For tipped employees, employers can take a tip credit of up to $6.08 and must pay tipped employees a cash wage of $6.08 per hour.
-Note that an employee’s tips plus cash wage should equal at least $12.15.
+The minimum wage in Maine is increasing from $13.80 per hour to $14.15 per hour effective January 1, 2024, which is $6.90 more than the federal minimum wage of $7.25.
+For tipped employees, employers can take a tip credit of up to $7.08 and must pay tipped employees a cash wage of $7.08 per hour.
+Note that an employee’s tips plus cash wage should equal at least $14.15.

 How should small business owners prepare for minimum wage increases?